Native American Facts For Kids was written for young people learning about the Kickapoos for school or home-schooling reports. We encourage

 What about Kickapoo religion?

-in only a few simple sentences, and we strongly want to avoid misleading anybody.
+You can read and learn about them, however.
 You can visit this site to learn more about

 Kickapoo traditions or this site about

-Native American religions in general.
+American Indian tradition in general.

 How do I cite your website in my bibliography?

 You will need to ask your teacher for the format he or she wants you to use.
-Our names are Laura Redish and
+The authors' names are Laura Redish and

 Orrin Lewis and the title of our site is Native Languages of the Americas.
-The site was first created in 1998 and last updated in 2007.
+We are a nonprofit educational organization

 Thanks for your interest in the Kickapoo Indian people and their language!